-2016 Ezra Jack Keats Book Award – New Illustrator Honor.
+2016 Ezra Jack Keats Book Award – New Illustrator Honor

 In this deliciously entertaining book, a not-so-sweet cake — who never says please or thank you or listens to its parents — gets its just desserts.

 Mixing hilarious text and pictures, Rowboat Watkins, a former Sendak fellow, has cooked up a laugh-out- loud story that can also be served up as a delectable discussion starter about manners or bullying, as it sweetly reminds us all that even the rudest cake can learn to change its ways.

 Lacey Walker loves to talk.
 She talks all day, and sometimes all night.
 But when she loses her voice, Lacey learns the importance of listening.
 She learns about all of the things she misses out on every day.